On this page

-- Tampering with fire detection equipment, including covering or obstructing smoke detectors, calling in false fire alarms or pulling a fire alarm box, and possession of explosive or incendiary materials and devices are serious offenses subject to disciplinary action and/or criminal charges.
+- Tampering with fire detection and safety equipment, calling in false fire alarms, and possession of explosive or incendiary materials and devices are serious offenses subject to disciplinary action and/or criminal charges.
 The Norton Fire Department reserves the right to issue a $500 charge for responding to malicious false alarms.
 This charge will be assessed to the responsible parties or to the residents of the hall involved.
 Students found in possession of/or setting off fireworks or other incendiary devices are subject to a $100 fine and other possible disciplinary action by the college.

-- Any person who fails to evacuate a residence hall immediately after a fire alarm or refuses to cooperate with hall staff members and/or Public Safety and Fire personnel, is subject to disciplinary action and may be suspended or removed from the residence hall.
+- Any resident who fails to evacuate a residence hall immediately after a fire alarm or refuses to cooperate with hall staff members and/or Campus Safety/Fire personnel, is subject to disciplinary action and may be suspended or removed from the residence hall.

 Students residing in Wheaton College residence halls are expected to follow all policies regarding guests as outlined in the Guest Policy.
 Any student that hosts a person on campus is responsible for their guest and ensuring that their guest knows and adheres to Wheaton College Honor Code and Community Standards.

 - The verbal or written threat to do and/or actual physical abuse, verbal abuse, and/or psychological intimidation.

 - Any deliberate, negligent, or reckless actions which threatens of endangers the health and safety or well-being of any person, including one’s self; such as pranks, intimidation, coercion, stalking and/or any behavior causing harm or a safety concern.